Informants take center stage at U.S. insider trading trial

-NEW YORK (Reuters) - U.S. prosecutors are relying heavily on three convicted informants, including a former associate of now-imprisoned Galleon Group founder Raj Rajaratnam, in the insider trading trial of a California hedge fund manager, a jury heard on Tuesday.
+NEW YORK, July 31 (Reuters) - U.S. prosecutors are relying heavily on three convicted informants, including a former associate of now-imprisoned Galleon Group founder Raj Rajaratnam, in the insider trading trial of a California hedge fund manager, a jury heard on Tuesday.

 Whitman Capital founder Doug Whitman illegally used inside sources to get “a sneak peak” on the financial performance of Google Inc, Polycom Inc and Marvell Technology Group Ltd between 2006 and 2009, prosecutor Christopher LaVigne said in opening arguments on Tuesday in Manhattan federal court.